UNIVERSITY OF DUNDEE / SCIENCE PHOTO LIBRARY UNIVERSITY OF DUNDEE / SCIENCE PHOTO LIBRARY

 Great Britain and Ireland cold wave, satellite image.
 North is at top.
-The United Kingdom (UK) and Ireland are at upper centre, covered in clouds and snow and ice due to a cold front that had arrived from the east.
+The United Kingdom (UK) and Ireland are at upper centre, partially covered in clouds and snow and ice at the point that a cold front arrived from the east.
 Disruption to the normal weather patterns resulted in a large anticyclonic air mass (an Arctic outbreak) forming over Europe and Asia, bringing cold air from Russia and Siberia to Europe.
-This broke cold weather records for March for the UK, with further disruption over the following days due to Storm Emma (centre left).
-This image was obtained by the VIIRS (Visible Infrared Imaging Radiometer Suite) instrument on the NOAA-20 weather satellite at around 12:23 UTC on 2 March 2018.
+This broke cold weather records for March for the UK, with further disruption over the following days due to Storm Emma.
+This image was obtained by the VIIRS (Visible Infrared Imaging Radiometer Suite) instrument on the NOAA-20 weather satellite at around 13:00 UTC on 28 February 2018.
 For a sequence of satellite images of this weather event over three days, see C038/4157 to C038/4159.

 Model release not required.
 Property release not required.